DeborahFe/traditions-model/README.md

 #### Warning
-⚠️ **Compute time**: 24-48 hours for full parameter exploration (Figure 4 data generation) Computations were performed on the [Migale cluster](https://migale.inrae.fr/cluster).
+⚠️ **Compute time**: 24-48 hours for full parameter exploration (Figure 4 data generation) Computations were performed on [Migale cluster](https://migale.inrae.fr/cluster).

 ## Contact
 For questions about the models or data, contact the corresponding author in the paper.